matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - Robustness - which could be defined as the ability of a computer system or algorithm to handle mistakes and malfunctions.

-### Liskov Substitution Principle
+### Liskov Substitution Principle.

 - Any object of some class in an object-oriented program can be replaced by an object of a child class.
-- Inheritance - if you have a class Watch , you can inherit from that class to get a class PocketWatch.
+- Inheritance - if you have a class Watch, you can inherit from that class to get a class PocketWatch.
 - A pocket watch is still a watch, it just has some additional features.
 - Another example would be class called Woman with a child class called Mother.
 - A mother is still a woman, with the addition of having a child.